 - F.E.A.R. pulls this off with aplomb when you first enter the Armacham office building.
 You survive an intense firefight on the roof, and then... spend around ten minutes walking through a dimly-lit office building with nothing happening and you very likely jumping at every little shadow or slight noise.
 Worse is that there are signs of a struggle everywhere: broken windows, blood, the occasional corpse... but no indication as to what caused any of it.
 It's almost a relief when the enemies, notably the Assassins that were stalking you and responsible for this carnage, start showing up again half a level later.

-- Level 19 of Freedoom consists entirely of one emty room with an exit switch.
+- FreeDoom (a freeware version of Doom, currently in development) uses dummy levels in place of maps that aren't finished yet.
+These consist entirely of one empty room with an exit switch.
 Admit it - you're expecting something horrible to appear when you press the switch.

 - Silent Hill may be the one series entirely built around this trope, because the games (at least the early ones) involve psychological horror rather than full-fledged Gorn.
 Despite the fact that Nothing Is Scarier, an empty room is probably vastly, vastly preferable to a room with something in it.

 - In Silent Hill there are several empty rooms in the game.
 No items, no monsters - nothing.
 Disappointed, you turn to leave, when suddenly - breaking glass.